-PCA Response by Casey Miller, PCA Director of External Relations, Former Assistant High School Basketball Coach
+PCA Response by Casey Miller, PCA Vice President of External Relations, Assistant High School Basketball Coach

 It can be an incredibly frustrating situation if your best player has a bad attitude.
 She could bring your team down by having her bad attitude rub off on teammates, even though she could help you on the scoreboard.
 It might feel easy to let her get away with a bad attitude, if she’s helping you win, but you’d be doing your team a disservice in the long run.